Evolutionary Retrofitting: Black-box optimization wizards and NGOpt

 \section{Black-box optimization wizards and NGOpt}

 \FloatBarrier After becoming famous in SAT solving\cite{SATzilla}, wizards become important in black-box optimization as well\cite{betandrun,versatile,squirrel,NGOpt}.

 Optimization wizards are based on selecting, from characteristics of the domain (dimension, type of variables) and of the optimization run (budget, parallelism), an optimization algorithm or a bet-and-run~\cite{betandrun} or chaining of several optimization algorithms.
-NGOpt, an open source wizard for black-box optimization, is available in \cite{nevergrad} and as a PyPi package.
+NGOpt, an open-source wizard for black-box optimization, is available in \cite{nevergrad} and as a PyPi package.

-For example, in a continuous setting, with moderate dimension and a large budget and a sequential optimization context (no parallelism), NGOpt\cite{NGOpt} chooses a chaining of CMA\cite{CMA} fastened with a metamodel and followed by Sequential Quadratic Programming\cite{artelysSQP2}.
+For example, in a continuous setting, with moderate dimension, a large budget, and a sequential optimization context (no parallelism), NGOpt\cite{NGOpt} chooses a chaining of CMA~\cite{CMA} fastened with a metamodel and followed by Sequential Quadratic Programming\cite{artelysSQP2}.

 An example of code involving NGOpt is provided in~\cref{repro}.

 \FloatBarrier